wndkx/loader/README.md

 # loader
-A basic Lydia installer.
+A basic Cydia installer.
 It can restore root fs too.